 After working part-time in various sports, she left the NHS in 2006 to pursue a full-time role in professional rugby.
 She worked for Doncaster Knights for ten years in total, finally leaving in 2012 to concentrate on her private work.

 Her long experience in sport has seen her rehabilitate major injuries from ACL to shoulder reconstructions.
-She works very closely with a nationwide network of surgeons to provide her patients with first class treatment, taking referrals from Leeds, Sheffield and Manchester to name a few.
+She works very closely with a nationwide network of surgeons to provide her patients with first class treatment, taking referrals from Leeds, London, Sheffield and Manchester to name a few.